Search

 Wendy: And so are we too distracted with all the voices that we can’t hear His voice anymore?

-Jim: Uh, as to what you should do with your own habits so they can see something healthy and better.
+Jim: … uh, as to what you should do with your own habits so they can see something healthy and better.

 Wendy: Yes.

-Jim: And, uh, get started, get the book, uh, contact us here at Focus on the Family for a gift of any amount, we’ll send it as our way of saying thank you for being a part of the ministry.
-And, uh, if you can’t afford it, get in touch with us, we’ll trust that others will cover the cost of that, but the point is, uh, make your relationship with Christ the healthiest it can be and the rest will fall into place, that’s what we believe.
-And Wendy, so good to have you back with us, thank you.
+Jim: And, uh, get started.
+Get the book.
+Uh, contact us here at Focus on the Family.
+For a gift of any amount we’ll send it as our way of saying thank you for being a part of the ministry.
+And, uh, if you can’t afford it, get in touch with us.
+We’ll trust that others will cover the cost of that, but the point is, uh, make your relationship with Christ the healthiest it can be and the rest will fall into place.
+That’s what we believe.
+And, Wendy, so good to have you back with us.
+Thank you.

-Wendy: Thank you, I always love my conversations with you and the listeners, so thank you.
+Wendy: Thank you.
+I always love my conversations with you and the listeners, so thank you.

-Jim: Well, it’s so fun, thank you for being here.
+Jim: Thank you for being here.